Finding Mr. Right

 Finally, as someone who makes a decent living blogging, I do believe that the online world has a lot to offer.
 Signing up for online dating, as long as you’re smart and take the proper precautions, isn’t a bad idea.
 In fact, for many of my friends who met their spouses that way, it ended up being a very good idea indeed!

-The best book I have ever read about finding the right person to marry, and deciding if this person IS the right person, is Sacred Search by Gary Thomas.
+The best book I have ever read about finding Mr. Right (or finding Mrs. Right), and deciding if this person IS the right person, is Sacred Search by Gary Thomas.
 He spends the first half of the book by explaining how our “fairy tale” culture about “the one that completes us” can actually steer us in the wrong direction.
 Then he spends the second half getting very practical–how do you meet someone?
 Where should you look?
 And what should be your deal breakers?
 I really appreciated this book, and I’m making my girls read it!

 This post contains affiliate links.